cypress-io/cypress-example-kitchensink/README.md

 The Cypress documentation page [CI Provider Examples](https://docs.cypress.io/guides/continuous-integration/ci-provider-examples) provides some more examples with extensive guides for using Cypress with some of the most popular CI providers.

-## CI Workshop with Cypress

-The Cypress team has created a full workshop showing how to run Cypress on popular CI providers.
-Find the workshop at [github.com/cypress-io/cypress-workshop-ci](https://github.com/cypress-io/cypress-workshop-ci).

 ## CI Community Examples

 CI | Link